 11) Pipe chocolate across the cheesecake in a zigzag pattern and then sprinkle on the toasted almonds and crushed Amaretti biscuits.

-Your cheesecake is then ready to serve and should feed approximately 8 – 10 people – perfect for a large dinner party.
+Your cheesecake should feed approximately 8 – 10 people – perfect for a large dinner party.
 Leftovers should be stored in the fridge and should keep for 2 to 3 days.